benjaminkiesl/ut_tamarin/README.md

 * `INPUT_TAMARIN_FILE` is the path to a Tamarin theory file (i.e., a .spthy file)
 * `CONFIG_FILE` is the path to a JSON file that contains configuration options for UT Tamarin such as the list of lemmas that should be proved or dedicated custom heuristics.
 See below for details.

-For example, if your Tamarin theory file is the file test_protocol.spthy (located in the directory from which you call UT Tamarin) and your JSON config file is the file utt_config.json, then you would call UT Tamarin as follows:
+For example, if your Tamarin theory file is the file test_protocol.spthy (located in the directory from which you call UT Tamarin) and your JSON configuration file is the file utt_config.json, then you would call UT Tamarin as follows:

 `./ut_tamarin test_protocol.spthy --config_file=utt_config.json`